mathworks/Open-Microscopy-Data-MATLAB/README.md

     - Access a list of openly available projects on Open Microscopy
     - Query and inspect the metadata associated with these projects using commands directly from MATLAB (RESTful API)
     - Access specific data from within the database directly, avoiding time-consuming downloads of large data
-    - Analyse the microscopy images to identify cells
+    - Analyze the microscopy images to identify cells
     - Pubish the results on GitHub and make them accessible using Open With MATLAB Online
 - Live Script contains easy-to-use menus for user to click and select different datasets
 - Available on [File Exchange](mathworks.com/matlabcentral/fileexchange/) for directly installing onto your MATLAB path with one click using the [Add-Ons button](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html)